AIM alliance: Downturn

 In 1995, IT journalist Don Tennant asked Bill Gates to reflect upon "what trend or development over the past 20 years had really caught him by surprise".
 Gates responded with what Tennant described as biting, deadpan sarcasm: "Kaleida and Taligent had less impact than we expected."
 Tennant believed the explanation to be that "Microsoft's worst nightmare is a conjoined Apple and IBM.
 No other single change in the dynamics of the IT industry could possibly do as much to emasculate Windows."

+Apple had sought a larger partner since the late 1980s, and expected that the AIM alliance would result in IBM becoming a large Macintosh clone maker.
+It hoped that IBM might even acquire Apple, with the latter taking over the former's IBM PC business.
+Growth in IBM mainframe sales—far more profitable than PCs—caused that company's interest in the latter and Apple to decrease.
+In 1996, Fortune wrote, "Apple now finds itself in a loveless marriage", dependent on a disinterested IBM that sometimes delivered new CPU designs late.
 Efforts by Motorola and IBM to popularize PReP and CHRP failed when Apple, IBM, and Taligent all failed to provide a single comprehensive reference operating system for server and personal markets—mainly Taligent's OS or IBM's Workplace OS.
 Windows NT was the only OS with mainstream consumer recognition that had been ported to PowerPC, but there was virtually no market demand for it on this non-mainstream hardware.
 Although PowerPC was eventually supported by several Unix variants, Windows NT, and Workplace OS (in the form of OS/2), these operating systems generally ran just as well on commodity Intel-based hardware so there was little reason to use the PReP systems.
 The BeBox, designed to run BeOS, uses some PReP hardware but is overall incompatible with the standard.
 Kaleida Labs closed in 1995.
 Taligent was absorbed into IBM in 1998.
 Some CHRP machines shipped in 1997 and 1998 without widespread reception.

-Relations between Apple and Motorola further deteriorated in 1998 with the return of Steve Jobs to Apple and his contentious termination of Power Macintosh clone licensing.
+Relations between Apple and Motorola further deteriorated in 1998 with the return of Steve Jobs to Apple and his contentious termination of Macintosh clone licensing.
 Reportedly, a heated telephone conversation between Jobs and Motorola CEO Christopher Galvin resulted in the long-favored Apple being demoted to "just another customer", mainly for PowerPC CPUs.
 In retaliation, Apple and IBM briefly expelled Motorola from the AIM alliance, and forced Motorola to stop making PowerPC CPUs, leaving IBM to design and produce all future PowerPC chips.
 Motorola was reinstated into the alliance in 1999.